 Due to competitive markets we ended up with a pretty good term sheet until we needed to raise money in April 2001 and then we got completely screwed.
 It was accept the terms or go into bankruptcy so we took the money.
 Those were the dog days of entrepreneurship.
 Does Your Startup Have a Good Story?
 Never underestimate the importance of having a good story when pitching your startup to potential investors, clients, partners, and journalists.

 As Seth Godin writes in his 2005 bestseller All Marketers Are Liars, "Either you're going to tell stories that spread or you're going to become irrelevant. " Godin's book addresses a shift in marketing - away from simply presenting factual information and towards telling great stories.
+As Godin suggests, these stories make us want to believe - in a product, in an idea, in a company.
 How to Pitch a VC (aka "Startup Viagra") Inside versus outside financings: the nightclub effect cdixon.or.
 At some point in the life of a venture-backed startup there typically arises a choice between doing an inside round, where the existing investors lead the new financing, or an outside round, where new investors lead the new financing.